Correlander/better-discord-updater/README.md

 # BetterDiscordAutoInstaller
-Powershell scripts that will update your better discord automatically if added to startup Only intended for Windows, there is already a Linux version out there (I believe).
-You can try running it on Linux, if you wish.
+Powershell scripts that will update your better discord for you just by running.
+Said script can be added to windows startup for full automation.
+Made for Windows, there is already a Linux version out there.
+You can try running this on Linux if you wish.
+I doubt it would work.

 # Installation
-Firstly make sure your execution policy is set to unrestricted Check with Get-ExecutionPolicy
+Firstly make sure your execution policy is set to unrestricted
+Check with `Get-ExecutionPolicy`
-Either run it as admin and set it for your entire system with Set-ExecutionPolicy -ExecutionPolicy Unrestricted Or set it just for you, as a user with Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+Either run it as admin and set it for your entire system with `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

-If you have git, just clone the repo
-If you don't have git, here you go
-1- `Open PowerShell`
-2- `cd "path\you\want\the\files"`
-3- `Invoke-WebRequest 'https://github.com/Correlander/BetterDiscordAutoInstaller/archive/refs/heads/main.zip' -OutFile .\BDAT.zip`
-4 - `Expand-Archive .\BDAT.zip .\`
-5 - `Rename-Item .\BetterDiscordAutoInstaller-main .\BetterDiscordAutoInstaller`
-6 - `Remove-Item .\BDAT.zip`
-You should now have all the files needed

-Next:
-Right click Setup.ps1, click Run with Powershell
-Follow the Prompts
-Next:
-If you want it to run on startup, just run StartupManager.ps1 in PowerShell and choose the prompt option to add to the startup folder
+Or set it just for you, as a user with `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

+1 - `Open Powershell`
+2- paste and run the following `iwr -useb https://raw.githubusercontent.com/Correlander/better-discord-updater/main/Setup.ps1 | iex`

 ### Notes
-This was my first time doing anything with PowerShell, hopefully it's good
-Feel free to open an issue even for something as simple as you think a certain part could be more efficient or look cleaner if done a different way
+Feel free to open an issue even for something as simple as you think a certain part could be more efficient or look cleaner if done a different way.